Concentrix (CNXC)

 Concentrix was profitable over the last five years but held back by its large cost base.
 Its average operating margin of 8.3% was weak for a business services business.

-Looking at the trend in its profitability, Concentrix’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Analyzing the trend in its profitability, Concentrix’s operating margin decreased by 2.5 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Concentrix’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q1, Concentrix generated an operating profit margin of 7.1%, in line with the same quarter last year.
+This quarter, Concentrix generated an operating margin profit margin of 6.1%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share